-If your senior portrait session will be your first professional shoot, you’re probably wondering what you should be doing in front of the camera.
-Of course I’ll be there to guide you through your photo session, but sometimes a few tips before your shoot will help calm your nerves and be sure that you’re 100% camera ready!
+If your senior portrait session will be your first professional photo shoot, you’re probably wondering what you should be doing in front of the camera.
+Don’t be nervous though, I’ll be there to guide you through your photo session.
+But here are some easy posing tips for guys senior pictures that will help calm your nerves and be sure that you’re 100% camera ready!

-Here are some simple tips to help get you started.
+Here are some simple posing tips for guys to help get you started.

-When it comes to posing for your senior photos, it’s best to stick to poses that look natural.
+When it comes to posing for your senior photos, it’s best to stick to poses that look and feel natural to you.
 Poses that have you sitting down or leaning on one knee are just some examples of what looks good and not forced in front of the camera.
 Another great tip (and you’ll hear me say this over and over) just laugh!
 Give me a funny laugh, a fake laugh, an evil laugh…they all work!

 I actually prefer it when you move around and it doesn’t have to be big movements either.
 Simply moving your head around can add some variety to your senior shots.
 Again, I’ll guide you but if you feel nervous and find yourself stiffening your head or jaw, just take a deep breath and try again.
 Move your shoulders, take a few steps, change your face or look away from the camera.